West Belfast man hits the big league

 His family moved from Rockville Street to California in 1997.

-The a left-handed pitcher was elected by the Mets in the 13th round of the 2015 First-Year Player Draft out of the University of San Diego.
+The left-handed pitcher was elected by the Mets in the 13th round of the 2015 First-Year Player Draft out of the University of San Diego.

 The New York Mets are based in the New York City borough of Queens.